ssc20/obsidian_shuo/Obsidian Vault/Spaces/Home/Writing/TLOU2.md

 				- anecdote with Mikayla, she didn't think Abby was evil
 	- [anything & everything on Tumblr: Ellie’s (lack of a) character arc & why the result is an unsatisfying story](https://www.tumblr.com/yeeyee-alumni/652369946577420288/ellies-lack-of-a-character-arc-why-the-result)
 		- per ChatGPT4 (because holy fuck shit's ugly as all hell to read)
-		- "The Tumblr post critiques Ellie's character arc in "The Last of Us Part 2", arguing that she lacks a gradual transformation.
+		- The text critiques Ellie's character arc in TLOU2, arguing that **it lacks a genuine transformation** due to several reasons:
+			- the change in Ellie is abrupt rather than gradual
+			- it appears unprovoked
+			- is not informed by the narrative or character development
-			- it suggests that Ellie's shift from seeking revenge to forgiving her aggressor feels abrupt and unearned, as it does not stem from self-reflection, moral dilemma, or inner conflict
+		- the writer contents that Ellie's shift from seeking revenge to suddenly deciding to forgive Abby, her antagonist, is unconvincing and poorly executed
-			- the post argues that Ellie's consistent pursuit of revenge without questioning her motives or methods results in an unsatisfying story arc
+			- the sudden change is criticized as being prompted by a conveniently timed flashback rather than a meaningful, reflective process
+		- the text disputes the plausibility and depth of Ellie's forgiveness, highlighting inconsistencies in her behaviour and the narrative's failure to convincingly portray her internal conflict or growth
+		- it also criticizes the game for making characters act out of character or without sufficient motivation
+			- especially in the climax where Ellie's actions seem contradictory and forced
+		- the writer suggests an alternative ending that would align more consistently with Ellie's established traits and the game's thematic elements
+			- (more thoughtful approach to character development and resolution)
+		- they conclude by addressing criticisms of the game's ending, defending the validity of diverse player reactions and emphasizing the importance of coherent storytelling over contrived narrative twists.